jreynier/project-progettazione-validazione-sistemi-software-julie-reynier/README.md

 # Report Project Progettazione e Validazione di Sistemi Software

-This document specifies the requirements and tests coverage for UniPro.
-This (component) system allows researchers to submit the hours they worked on a project, apply for days off, and generate reports.
+This document specifies the requirements and tests coverage for **UniPro**, a system that allows researchers to submit the hours they worked on a project, apply for days off, and generate reports.

 # Requirements